-- Extent of Conservation: Use the simplest procedures with the least intervention, only increasing as necessary.
+- Extent of Conservation: Use the simplest procedures with the least intervention to stabilise the material or answer the research question, only increasing as necessary.

 - Environment: Consider environmental settings.
 For example, storage of organic materials for extended periods of time in humid conditions (i.e., sealed containers) or saturated materials in dry conditions can result in adverse impacts.

 - Cleaning: Consider an appropriate cleaning regime specific to materials on a case by case basis.
 Dirt may provide stability and protection.
 Conversely, handling, transporting, and storing dirty materials can have disastrous effects.
 Meanwhile, aggressive cleaning can remove residues and affect surface modifications.

 - Transportation and Security: Receptacles and packing materials must maintain integrity of material during transportation and interim storage until final submission to the repository.
 Consider appropriate ventilation, temperature, saturation, and stability to minimise or avoid damage.
 Permanent storage must address protection and access to cultural materials.
 Sensitive items (e.g., human remains) may require additional considerations and consultation.